Robust Model Selection and Nearly-Proper Learning for GMMs: Introduction

-Model selection, particularly choosing the number of components in a Gaussian mixture model, has been intensively studied in statistics for over fifty years \cite{neyman1966use}.
-From a statistical perspective what makes the problem challenging is that standard analysis of the likelihood ratio test breaks down because of lack of regularity and non-identifiability \cite{hartigan1985failure}.
-Despite many attempts \cite{ghosh1984asymptotic, lo2001testing, huang2017model} and rejoinders \cite{jeffries2003note}, even understanding the asymptotic distribution of the likelihood ratio statistics has been described as a long-standing challenge in the field \cite{kasahara2015testing}.
-In fact the algorithmic problems run even deeper: Even if we could analyze the likelihood ratio test, ultimately we would need efficient algorithms for computing it and non-asymptotic guarantees.
-Nevertheless it turns out we will be able to solve an approximate (and robust) version of model selection as an immediate by-product of algorithms.
-For example:
+From a statistical perspective, what makes model selection challenging is that the standard analysis of the likelihood ratio test breaks down because of lack of regularity and non-identifiability \citep{hartigan1985failure}.
+Despite many attempts \citep{ghosh1984asymptotic, lo2001testing, huang2017model} and rejoinders \citep{jeffries2003note}, even understanding the asymptotic distribution of the likelihood ratio statistics has remained a long-standing challenge in the field \citep{kasahara2015testing}.
+From an algorithmic standpoint, the problem is even more difficult.

-\begin{question} Can we test whether a given distribution is close to a Gaussian mixture model with $k$ components, or far from every such model with at most $k' = \widetilde{O}(k)$ components? \end{question}